-This usually takes place 12 to 24 hours after your last alcohol consumption.
-Alcohol withdrawal symptoms increase to hallucinations.
+This usually takes place 12 to 24 hours after the last period of alcohol consumption.
+Alcohol withdrawal symptoms may increase to include hallucinations.

 From 24 hours to 72 hours, the symptoms will begin to wear off.
 However, protracted symptoms can stay for more extended periods, running into weeks.
 Between 24-48 hours after drinking, you will be prone to seizures.